 Michael studied at the University of Cape Town completing a Bachelor of Science degree majoring in Environmental and Geographic Science and Ocean and Atmospheric Science.
 Michael joined SES in 2014 and has extensive experience in assessments and monitoring and has worked on a variety of technical projects.
-See Appendix G for his curriculum vitae.
+See Appendix D for his curriculum vitae.
+Michael is registered with EAPASA as a certified Environmental Practitioner (EAPASA # 2021/3163).